DynomiteDB/docker-build-dynomite/README.md

 Run the `build-dynomite` container to compile Dynomite.

+`build-dynomite` supports optional flags:

+- `-v tag-version`: Specify a tagged release to build based on GitHub tags.
+If `-v` is not used then the `dev` branch is used for the build.
+Specifying `-v` without a `tag-version` will result in a build error.
+- `-d [mode]`: Default mode is `production` which disables logging. `debug` mode which causes `dynomite` to output debug level logs.
+Possible values: `debug`, `log`. `production`.
+- `-t target`: Specify a `make` build target.

 Build Dynomite using a tagged version.
-For example, to build the tagged release `v0.5.7` execute the command below.
+For example, to build the tagged release `v0.5.8` execute the command below.

 ```bash
 docker run -it --rm -v $PWD:/src dynomitedb/build-dynomite -v v0.5.8